… It’s something you ingest.

-I thought it was worth trying, at least, so I started taking it about six months or so ago.
-And OH EM GEE did I ever notice a difference in my skin.
+I thought it was worth trying, at least, so I started taking this about six months ago.
+And oh em gee did I ever notice a difference in my skin.
 Not just in eradicating breakouts—I rarely get them anymore, and if I do, the blemish goes away very quickly and isn’t at all inflamed—but in the overall quality, texture and colour of my skin.

 I glow, people!
 Really, I do—so much so that I’ve been asked what it is I’m doing differently and can they have some too!

-It’s not just me who hearts this stuff
+It’s not just me who hearts cod liver oil

 My mom and BFF are also in on this and both noticed a glow and (in the case of my friend), NO. MORE.
 BREAKOUTS!

-And as I’ve mentioned before, taking cod liver oil is also a better idea than following that misguided advice floating around about getting our vitamin D from 10 minutes a day in the sun.
-It’s actually REALLY difficult to do that, and traditionally humans have made up for the slack with foods (including liver, which I will bet you do not eat).
+Taking cod liver oil is also a better idea than following that misguided advice floating around about getting our vitamin D from 10 minutes a day in the sun.
+It’s actually really difficult to do that, especially in the Canadian climate.
+Traditionally, humans have made up for the slack with foods (including liver, which I will bet you do not eat).
 Enter CLO!

-HOWEVER—that’s not to say you won’t see results from a less pricey and more widely available brand.
-Carlson’s is the one that seems to be pretty decent (Jenny, Kandee and my friend all take it).
-You just have to be careful because the vitamin A and D need to be in the right proportion, otherwise you could initiate deficiencies of either one in your body…
+HOWEVER.
+This is not to say you won’t see results from a less pricey and more widely available brand.
+Carlson’s is the one that seems to be pretty decent (Jenny, Kandee and my friend all take it and the lemon flavour isn’t too bad, apparently).
+You just have to be careful choosing because the vitamin A and D need to be in the right proportion, otherwise you could initiate deficiencies of either one in your body.

 * Disclaimer: Please know that all of the above is just my opinion through personal experience—I’m not a doctor and definitely get medical advice if you suspect you might have a more serious skin or health condition.
 This is just what has worked for me, and lots of people I’ve shared it with.

 Ever tried cod liver oil?
-Bet you will now, AMIRITE?
+(Bet you will now!)